Anti-Hindi agitations of Tamil Nadu: 1968

-Agitation of 1986
+1986

 In 1986, Indian Prime minister Rajiv Gandhi introduced the "National Education Policy".
 This education policy provided for setting up Navodaya Schools, where the DMK claimed teaching of Hindi would be compulsory.
 The Anna Dravida Munnetra Kazhagam (ADMK) led by M. G. Ramachandran (which had split from the DMK in 1972), was in power in Tamil Nadu and the DMK was the main opposition party.
 Karunanidhi announced an agitation against the opening of Navodaya schools in Tamil Nadu.
 The Jawahar Navodaya Vidyalaya program, supported fully by the Ministry of Human Resource Development, was established to identify gifted and talented students from economically disadvantaged and historically neglected communities, throughout every state and Union Territory in India and provide for them an education on par with elite residential schools traditionally available in India only for children of the wealthy as well as children of the political class.
 On 13 November, the Tamil Nadu Legislative Assembly unanimously passed a resolution demanding the repeal of Part XVII of the constitution and for making English the sole official language of the union.

 On 17 November 1986, DMK members protested against the new education policy by burning Part XVII of the Constitution.
 20,000 DMK members, including Karunanidhi, were arrested.
 21 persons committed suicide by self-immolation.
 Karunanidhi was sentenced to ten weeks of rigorous imprisonment.
 Ten DMK MLAs including K. Anbazhagan were expelled from the Legislative Assembly by the speaker P. H. Pandian.
 Rajiv Gandhi assured Members of Parliament from Tamil Nadu that Hindi would not be imposed.
 As part of the compromise, Navodhaya schools were not started in Tamil Nadu.
 Currently, Tamil Nadu is the only state in India without Navodaya schools.

-Agitation against imposition of 2014
+2014

 In 2014, the Home Ministry ordered that "government employees and officials of all ministries, departments, corporations or banks, who have made official accounts on social networking sites should use Hindi, or both Hindi and English but give priority to Hindi".
 This move was immediately opposed by all the political parties in Tamil Nadu.
 Terming the move on use of Hindi as being "against letter and spirit" of the Official Languages Act the Tamil Nadu Chief Minister Jayalalithaa cautioned that this direction may "cause disquiet to the people of Tamil Nadu who are very proud of and passionate about their linguistic heritage", and asked the prime minister to suitably modify the instructions to ensure that English was the language of communication on social media.
 The major opposition party Indian National Congress advised prudence, expressing fear that such directions may result in a backlash in non-Hindi states, especially Tamil Nadu and also said that the "Government would be well-advised to proceed with caution".
 These protests ensured the continuous official usage of English.